jazoza/architecturality/03_text_analysis.md

   except UnicodeEncodeError:
     outfile.write(str(keyword)+' '+str(relevance)+'\n')
 ```
-Results are not that convincing and do not reflect the word frequency represented before
+Results are not that convincing and do not reflect the word frequency represented before.
+Also, they depend a lot on the parameters with which Rake is called (word length, word group size, occurrence).
+Below are the best results:

 `strategy motivation 4.0
 followers usa 4.0